heritagefund/tech-docs/source/documentation/data_dictionary/tables/_users.md

 Records details about the service user.
 The Devise rubygem depends on some of this information (detailed below).
+The currently migrated table contains additional personal information, as it preceded the link tables.

 ```
 id: UUID <<PK>>